MicrosoftDocs/customer-insights/ci-docs/journeys/purchase.md

 Once you have a base license, you can purchase add-ons to increase the number of allowed interacted people you are actively engaging or unified people you are unifying and enriching.
 Learn more: [Dynamics 365 Customer Insights pricing](https://dynamics.microsoft.com/ai/customer-insights/pricing/)

+Be sure to check on the application data center geo availability in case you require the application to run in a specific data center region.
+See the [geo availabilty map](https://dynamics.microsoft.com/availability-reports/georeport/) to check availability.

 ### Customer Insights licensing options

 > [!IMPORTANT]